create-go-app/cli/README.md

 CLI command for deploy Docker containers with your project via Ansible to the remote server.

-> ☝️ You should only run this command from the **root folder** of your project, which created with `create` commands!
-It's a necessary condition for everything to work perfectly.

-Make sure that you have [Python 3.8+](https://www.python.org/downloads/) and [Ansible 2.9+](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) installed on your computer.
-Run `deploy` command:
+> ☝️ Make sure that you have [Python 3.8+](https://www.python.org/downloads/) and [Ansible 2.9+](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) installed on your computer.

 ```bash
 cgapp deploy [OPTION]